dtcrout/yt-title-generator/README.md

 ![hot_takes](examples/hot_takes.png)

-Ahh yes, the senate challenge with somebody from the litfam...
+Ahh yes, the `senate challenge with somebody from the litfam`...

 ### Description